syncfusion-content/xamarin-docs/Xamarin/ComboBox/Events.md

 ---
 layout: post
-title: Events in Syncfusion<sup>®</sup> SfComboBox control in Xamarin.Forms
+title: Events in Syncfusion® SfComboBox control in Xamarin.Forms
 description: This section describes how to use different types of events and interactvity in SfComboBox control (Xamarin.Forms)
 platform: Xamarin
 control: SfComboBox